dorianm7/personal-website/CRUD.md

 Status report 7/31/20 3:46am:
 Able to add blog posts to index.
 Now can try to connect the edit and delete buttons.

+Status report 7/31/20 4:31am:
+Styled blog posts.
+Going to try to implement edit and delete.